-The Austrian Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) supports tests of automated driving on roads, which are publicly accessible.
-The necessary legal basis for these kinds of tests has been created (KFG, AutomatFahrV) and further adaptations are expected.
+The Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) supports tests for automated driving on public roads.
+The legal basis for these kinds of tests has been created (KFG, AutomatFahrV) and further adaptations are expected.
 However, the general Austrian road traffic regulations (StVO 1960) must be followed in any case.

 This document is designed to support and provide clarity to vehicle manufacturers and testing organisations on their path from system development to mass production.
-The following guidelines establish a framework and define the measures to be taken to ensure safety during tests on roads, which are publicly accessible.
+The following guidelines establish a framework and define the measures to be taken to ensure safety during tests on public roads.